willduff/mixedreality-enthusiast-guide/docs/before-you-start.md

 Check that your PC is connected to the Internet.
 You will need to download drivers and some additional software to get Windows Mixed Reality up and running.
 If your Wi-Fi network connection is set to metered, change it to unmetered.
 [Learn more](https://support.microsoft.com/en-us/help/4028458/windows-metered-connections-in-windows-10)

-## Graphics Drivers
+## Make sure you have a compatible graphics driver
 Windows Mixed Reality requires a WDDM 2.2 or later graphics driver in order to complete Mixed Reality setup.
 If your PC does not already have a compatible graphics driver, please try these sources:
 * Check for the latest critical driver updates using Windows Update (**Start > Windows Settings > Update and Security > Check for Updates**)
 * Check for the latest optional driver updates:
     1. Right-click **Start > Device Manager**.
     2. Expand **Display Adapters**.
     3. Right-click on the graphics card and choose **Update Driver > Search automatically for updated driver software**.
-* The website for the manufacturer (OEM) of your PC
+* Check the website for the manufacturer (OEM) of your PC
-* The website for the manufacturer of the graphics card in your PC (e.g., AMD, Intel, NVIDIA)
+* Check the website for the manufacturer of the graphics card in your PC (e.g., AMD, Intel, NVIDIA)

 ### Graphics Driver Troubleshooting
 If Windows Mixed Reality setup says your graphics card doesn’t meet the requirements and you think it does, make sure your headset is plugged into the correct card.